oci-landing-zones/terraform-oci-open-lz/workload-extensions/oke/1_oke_extension/readme.md

 Use the link above to deploy using [Oracle Resource Manager (ORM)](/../../../commons/content/orm.md) or use [Terraform CLI](../../../commons/content/terraform.md)

-After successful deployment it's required to complete the network layer setup.
-You need to update the routing in the hub as defined in [POST operation 1.1](../1_oke_extension/1.1_Network_post_updates/readme.md).
+After successful deploymenyou need to update the routing in the hub as defined in [POST operation 1.1](../1_oke_extension/1.1_Network_post_updates/readme.md).
 Once completed, everything will be ready for deploying OKE cluster.

 You can now proceed with [Step 2](../2_oke/).